 Beyond medical technology, manufacturing advances technology every day.
 When considering the future of the automotive world alone, specialized technology keeps up the demand for qualified professionals.

 Take note that National Techies Day falls during National Cyber Security Awareness Month.
 Techies ensure our devices are protected and secured.
-They develope the software and help us maintain our computers, smart devices and more.
+They develop the software and help us maintain our computers, smart devices, and more.
 If you don’t protect your computers – find a techie today!